openebs-archive/vhost-user/README.md

 # vhost-user client library

-Goal of this project is to provide simple API for reading and writing bytes from storage backend provided by [SPDK](https://github.com/spdk/spdk) vhost app.
+The Goal of this project is to provide simple API for reading and writing bytes from storage backend provided by [SPDK](https://github.com/spdk/spdk) vhost app.
 Compared to SPDK's virtio library this library does not enforce any particular application design (non-blocking and busy polling style adopted by SPDK and applications built on top of it).
-Thus it is more suitable for legacy applications which are typicaly multithreaded and use classic synchronization primitives.
+Thus it is more suitable for legacy applications which are typically multithreaded and use classic synchronization primitives.

 This is a **proof of concept** suitable for experimenting and evaluating performance.
-It is neither feature complete nor stable enough and design of some parts would need to change considerably to make it production ready.
+It neither feature complete nor stable enough and design of some parts would need to change considerably to make it production ready.

 ## System configuration

 IO buffers and shared virtio structures (vrings) must reside in huge pages.
-There is a limit on number of shared memory regions, which does not make practical to use any other huge page size than 1GB.
+There is a limit on the number of shared memory regions, which does not make practical to use any other huge page size than 1GB.
 The most convenient is to automatically allocate huge pages during system boot.
-Modify /etc/default/grub to contain following line (in this case we allocate 4 pages, but can be anything greater or equal to 2):
+Modify /etc/default/grub to contain the following line (in this case we allocate 4 pages, but can be anything greater or equal to 2):

 ```
 GRUB_CMDLINE_LINUX_DEFAULT="hugepagesz=1GB hugepages=4 default_hugepagesz=1GB"
 ```
 Then regenerate grub configuration file (update-grub command) and reboot.
-Allocating huge pages dynamically when system is booted is also possible by writting to a file in /sys (as root):
+Allocating huge pages dynamically when the system is booted is also possible by writing to a file in /sys (as root):

 ```
 echo 4 > /sys/kernel/mm/hugepages/hugepages-1048576kB/nr_hugepages